Last updated 1 July 2021

 Air Asia has resumed domestic and a few international flights in its Southeast Asian market.

-AirAsia Indonesia: The budget airline has expanded its domestic routes in Indonesia to popular destinations, such as Bali, Jakarta, Surabaya, Medan, Bandung, Pontianak and more.
+AirAsia Indonesia: The budget airline now requires its passengers to provide a negative test result as a prerequisite to boarding.
+The test must be taken within 72 hours prior to boarding.
+The airline continues its domestic routes in Indonesia to popular destinations, such as Bali, Jakarta, Surabaya, Medan, Bandung, Pontianak and more.

 AirAsia Malaysia: The airline is resuming service to states allowing Inter-state travel under the Recovery Movement Control Order (RMCO).
 Johor, Kedah, Kelantan, Federal Territory, Pahang, Penang, Perak, Sabah, Sarawak, Selangor, Terengganu